Safety tips for an active summer

 While swimming pools can offer a much-needed refresher when temperatures are hot, there are risks to this activity as well.
 Over 118,000 people were injured while swimming or at a pool in 2020.1 Nearly all these injuries are preventable, if you simply follow the pool rules: No running on the deck and think twice about doing tricks off the side of the pool or diving board.
 Also, no diving if the water is too shallow, as 57% of all swimming pool diving accidents occur in water four feet deep or less.
 Only 4.8% of diving accidents happen in water that is eight feet or deeper.2

-Last year, 134% more hikers hit the trails than in 2019, with the number of hikes logged up 171%.
+In 2020, 134% more hikers hit the trails than in 2019, with the number of hikes logged up 171%.
 Many of those were day hikers, just taking a quick stroll through a national park or nearby woods.
 But even day hikers can be at risk.
 In fact, in past years, 42% of all search and rescue calls were for day hikers who had gone missing – lost their way, gotten injured or both.3 Besides taking a compass and map, experts suggest planning for an overnight, even if you’re only going to hike for an hour or two.
 Pack a puffy coat for warmth, a big garbage bag for rain protection and a supply of water.
 And tell someone else where you’re going, so they can send help if you don’t come back on time.

-Nearly 33% of all Americans older than 3 rode a bike last year, and over 50% see biking as a convenient way to get from place to place.
+Nearly 33% of all Americans older than 3 ride a bike, and over 50% see biking as a convenient way to get from place to place.
 However, 54% worry about getting hit by a car (the top source of bike injuries) and 47% say they would be more inclined to bike if bikes and cars were physically separated on different roads or paths.4 While wearing a helmet is one of the best ways to protect yourself from serious injury, staying on a bike path is also a way to reduce your chances of getting hurt.
 To find bike trails near you, click here.

 Skateboard lovers rejoice – for the first time ever, skateboarding will be part of the 2020 Summer Olympics and the United States is sending a team.
 Considered one of the top 10 most popular sports in the world, skateboarding is often considered an extreme sport.
 However, most of the injuries – broken wrists, twisted knees, rolled ankles – can be prevented with a little caution, awareness and the right safety gear, including a skateboard helmet and wrist, elbow and knee guards.5